jakubvalenta/human-activities/README.rst

 When you click the icon you can see a **menu** with the exact number of files in the directories and the exact percentages.

-You can also see a note, that **only files modified in the past 30 days** are counted to the size of a directory.
+You can also see a note that **only files modified in the past 30 days** are counted to the size of a directory.
 This behavior can be changed in the *Advanced configuration*.